Tggl Proxy

 and store the configuration everytime it is updated.

-, the proxy will save the configuration to both storages and will tolerate any of them being down.
+If you specify multiple storages (any combination works), the proxy will save the configuration to all storages and will tolerate any of them being down.

 Security